acrogenesis/csyhuang.github.io/index.md

 ### [Python Library: hn2016_falwa](http://github.com/csyhuang/hn2016_falwa)

-The finite-amplitude local wave activity (FALWA) theory is a diagnostic framework that can (1) quantify the intensity of atmospheric Rossby waves, even when wave packets are irregular in shape, and (2) characterize the contribution of multiple atmospheric processes (e.g. advection by wind field, heat flux exchange) on these waves.
+The finite-amplitude local wave activity (FALWA) theory is a diagnostic framework developed in my thesis work that can (1) quantify the intensity of atmospheric Rossby waves, even when wave packets are irregular in shape, and (2) characterize the contribution of multiple atmospheric processes (e.g. advection by wind field, heat flux exchange) on these waves.

 The *hn2016_falwa* library include functions that can compute *FALWA* and related semi-lagrangian quantities such as *equivalent latitudes* and *eddy-free zonal reference states*.
 See documentation for details.

 ### [Mini Data-Science Project: "Predicting Excitement at DonorsChoose.org" from Kaggle](http://github.com/csyhuang/DSaPP_RA_Project)

+This is a side-project I worked on to apply for joining the [Data Science for Social Good](https://dssg.uchicago.edu/) program in UChicago as a part-time RA.

 ### [Webpage scrapping/Data retrival: ColumnAmountO3](https://github.com/csyhuang/ColumnAmountO3)